sooiee/aluma-mental-health-project/README.md

 ### FUTURE IMPLEMENTATIONS
-* User Accounts and Personalization
+* User Accounts and Personalisation
 * Enable users to save favorite tips or resources.
 * Personalise affirmation messages based on user preferences.
 * Interactive Quizzes or Self-Assessments
-* Simple quizzes to help users recognize their mental health status and get guidance.
+* Simple quizzes to help users recognise their mental health status and get guidance.
 * Embed video/audio resources with accessible controls and captions.
 * Live Chat or Support Contact
 * Provide a chat feature or direct contact options for immediate help.